webgpu/webgpufundamentals/webgpu/lessons/webgpu-copying-data.md

 console.log(f32[0]); // prints undefined
 ```

-We've already seen examples of mapping a buffer for read.
+We've already seen examples of mapping a buffer for reading
-Once in [the first article](webgpu-fundamentals.html#a-run-computations-on-the-gpu) where we doubled some numbers
+in [the first article](webgpu-fundamentals.html#a-run-computations-on-the-gpu) where we doubled some numbers
 in a storage buffer and the copied the results to a mappable buffer and mapped it to read out the results

-Another is the article on [compute shader basics](webgpu-compute-shaders.md)
+Another example is the article on [compute shader basics](webgpu-compute-shaders.md)
 where we output the various `@builtin` compute shader values to a storage buffer.
 We then copied those results to a mappable buffer and mapped it read out the results.

 ## <a id="a-mapped-at-creation"></a>mappedAtCreation